The sacred cycle of life and death is vitalizing.

 You too are part of her story.
 You did not raise her directly, but have done so indirectly.
 You believe in us, so we can believe in her.
 You take her offering onto your plates and into your bodies, knowing she lived with dignity and purpose.
 Her purpose is then transferred to you, and as you call for more sustenance, such purpose is carried on to her offspring.
 The sacred cycle thus becomes confirmed.
 It is ancient, and as we put our arms around it, we feel connected with the primal give-and-take of life and death.

 Who is to say vegetables are not sentient?
-Who knows wether picking broccoli comes without pain to it?
-Trees inteconnect and share resources, when in distress.
+Who knows whether picking broccoli comes without pain to it?
+Trees interconnect and share resources, when in distress.
 Why wouldn't vegetables?
-Those who feel elevated by only eating vegetables may be missing the perspective that soul resides in all matter of nature -- whether a rock, a plant, an animal, or human.
+Those who feel especially elevated for only eating vegetables may be missing the perspective that soul resides in all matter of nature -- whether a rock, a plant, an animal, or human.
 There is no superiority in harvesting one over the other.
 They are each vital, in their own way, and each will transform us, without prejudice.